Democrats push for early voting, fewer elections

 At least two consolidation bills await action in Albany, one introduced by state Sen. Dave Carlucci, a Democrat who represents parts of Rockland and Westchester counties, would move all village elections to November and permit village and town elections only in even-numbered years to coincide with state and federal elections.
 (Currently, town and some village elections occur in odd-numbered years.)

 Another Carlucci proposal would move school board elections from May to November.
 Both bills are pending in the Elections Committee.
 Neither would apply to fire districts.

 Forum participants also talked about turning Election Day (the first Tuesday after the first Monday in November) into a federal holiday, or moving it to an existing holiday, such as Veterans Day.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.